awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 You can enable the FIPS setting with the following Oracle database versions and editions:
 + 19\.0\.0\.0: All versions, all editions including Standard Edition Two
-+ 18\.0\.0\.0: All versions, all editions including Standard Edition Two
 + 12\.2\.0\.1: All versions, all editions including Standard Edition Two
 + 12\.1\.0\.2: Version 2 and later, all editions including Standard Edition Two